tk-425/CC-Cleaner/BACKUP_FEATURE.md

-# Config Backup Feature
+# Backup Features

 ## Overview

-CC-Cleaner now automatically creates backups of your `.claude.json` configuration file whenever you perform any cleanup or modification operation.
-This ensures you can always revert to a previous state if something goes wrong.
+CC-Cleaner provides two types of backups to protect your Claude Code data:

+1. **Config Backups** - Automatic `.claude.json` backups before each operation
+2. **Full Directory Backups** - Complete backups of your entire `.claude` folder and `.claude.json` file

+All backups are stored centrally in `~/.cc-cleaner/` for easy management.

+## Config Backups

-## How It Works
+### How It Works

-### Automatic Backups

-Backups are **automatically created** before any of these operations:
+Config backups are **automatically created** before any of these operations:
 1. **Clean Session Data** - Moving session data to trash
 2. **Remove Projects** - Removing projects from `.claude.json`
 3. **Restore Backup** - Restoring a previous backup (creates backup of current state first)

 ### Backup Location

-All backups are stored in:
+All config backups are stored in:
 ```
-~/.claude/config-copy/
+~/.cc-cleaner/config-copy/
 ```

 ### Backup Naming